Introduction

 Understanding Thermal Conductivity

 Thermal conductivity, often denoted by k, λ, or ĸ, refers to a material's ability to transfer or conduct heat.
-We commonly express the rate at which a particular material can pass heat in units of W/m·K.
+We commonly express the thermal conductivity of a material in units of W · m-1 · K-1.

-Conductivity is one of the three methods of heat transfer, the other two being convection and radiation.
-Heat moves along a temperature gradient, from an area of high temperature to an area with lower temperature, until reaching thermal equilibrium.
+Conduction is one of the three modes of heat transfer; the other two are convection and radiation.
+Heat moves along a temperature gradient, from an area of high temperature to an area of lower temperature, until thermal equilibrium is reached.

 The rate at which heat transfers depends on the material's composition, structure, and temperature.
 Therefore, the thermal conductivity of different materials varies.
 For example, a highly conductive material such as copper has a thermal conductivity of 398 W/m·K, whereas an insulative material like cellulose insulation has a thermal conductivity of 0.040 W/m·K.